nvieira-mcgill/amakihi/README.rst

 Currently, needs to be installed directly from github.
 May be installable with ``conda`` and/or ``pip`` in the future.

+Dependencies must be installed manually for the time being.
+Dependencies are:

 **Essential dependencies:**

 - numpy